borntofrappe/flutter-dev/material_design/README.md

 `intl` provides a formatting function for price data.

 `shrine_images` is a utility developed for the specific project to retrieve the images in the `packages` folder.
-To include the assets through the `Image.asset` widget update the config file in the `assets` field, listing the possible images.
+To include the assets through the `Image.asset` widget update the config file in the `assets` field with the possible images.

 ```yaml
 assets: